vinayakSharm/StockMarketRNN/README.md

 # StockMarketRNN
-How our RNN can assist swing trading: [rnnstockmodeling.com](rnnstockmodeling.com)
+For a full in depth writeup please see our hosted website: [rnnstockmodeling.com](rnnstockmodeling.com)